hydrodynamicstability/statquotes/README.md

   - G. E. P. Box (2006)

   - *Improving Almost Anything:  Ideas and Essays*, revised edition.
 Wiley.

+- "If we waited for all the epsilons and deltas to be supplied before we used techniques that statistical common sense suggests, we would be technical paupers.
+Mathematical rigor is desirable, but its absence is not a just basis for rejection.
+To adopt a stricter policy would be to succumb to a different kind of rigor."

+  - Forman S. Action (1959)

+  - *Analysis of Straight-Line Data*.
+Wiley.

 - "I shall avoid, as much as I can, those questions which, though they have elicited the skill of mathematicians, have not enlarged our knowledge of science."